buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Looking at the illustration at the beginning of this section, I prefer the labels: **objects, elements, components, pages and flows**.
 I find these labels easier to grasp and they should, I feel, need no explanation.

-I've drawn these terms by looking at the work of others, particularly the award-winning GOV.UK team's work on the [GOV.UK Design System](https://design-system.service.gov.uk).
+I’ve drawn these terms by looking at the work of others, particularly the award-winning GOV.UK team’s work on the [GOV.UK Design System](https://design-system.service.gov.uk).
 As GOV.UK put it:

 > Learn from the research and experience of other service teams and avoid repeating work that’s already been done.

-There's no need to reinvent the wheel and, in the spirit of reusing existing naming conventions, I've drawn my naming methodology from their work, adding the term 'objects' to explain the fundamental building blocks from which all of our user interfaces are created.
+There’s no need to reinvent the wheel and, in the spirit of reusing existing naming conventions, I’ve drawn my naming methodology from their work, adding the term ‘objects’ to explain the fundamental building blocks from which all of our user interfaces are created.